everywheredash/everywheredash.github.io/README.md

 IN THE FUTURE TODO:

-Progress on a level

-Save user data (progress, icons, settings, etc.)
+-Save user data (progress, icons, settings, etc.)

+-Add real-time progress bar when plaing a level

+Bugs to fix:

+-Make the progress bar 100% when completing a level